LukaszGreczek/SWI/readme.txt

-This program is designed to calculete simple mathematical operations like addition subtract multiplication square root.
+This program is designed to calculate simple mathematical operations like addition subtract multiplication square root.
 In program directory user should add a file named input.json to calculate.
 Result will be saved in the file output.txt in program directory.

 Requirements to correct use a program:
--In JSON file subsequent operations will be added as a object.
+-In JSON file subsequent operations will be added as an object.
 example:
 {
 "obj1": {